earthcubeprojects-chords/chords/config.md

 <img class="img-responsive" src="images/Config_TZVolcano2.PNG" alt="Geo Button" />
 <em>picture courtesy of Tanzania Volcano Observatory [http://tzvolcano.chordsrt.com/sites/geo] (http://tzvolcano.chordsrt.com/sites/geo)</em>

 **Note:**  If the map says “Opps!...”, you need to enter a google Maps API key in CHORDS configuration.
 Google allows up to 25,000 free map accesses per day.
-You can request a google maps API key if you have  Google account.
+You can request a google maps API key if you have a Google account.
 After you have the key, go to the Configure page and enter it into the “google Maps JavaScript API Key” box.